roryprimrose/Divergic.Configuration.Autofac/README.md

 # Introduction

-The Divergic.Configuration.Autofac package provides an Autofac module for registering nested configuration types.
+The Divergic.Configuration.Autofac NuGet package provides an Autofac module for registering nested configuration types.
 This is helpful when wanting dependency injection of configuration types loaded from JSON configuration in ASP.Net core.

+# Installation

+The package can be installed from NuGet using ```Install-Package Divergic.Configuration.Autofac```.

 # Configuration Resolution

 The module relies on an ```IConfigurationResolver``` to load the root configuration class.
-It will then recursively register all properties found on the resolved configuration and register them using ```AsSelf``` as well as ```AsImplementedInterfaces``` where implemented interfaces are found.
+It will then recursively register all properties found on the root configuration and register them using ```AsSelf``` as well as ```AsImplementedInterfaces``` where implemented interfaces are found.

 # Json Resolution